goulartdev/goulartdev/README.md

 <br />

 <p>
   I'm Djonathan, full-stack developer and geoprocessing analyst from Brazil.
 Enthusiastic for geotechnology and spatial intelligence 🌎🛰.
-Currently working with Typescript, Angular, Pyhton and Django REST.
+Currently working with Typescript, Angular, Python and Django REST.
 </p>
 <br />